 Install & Download

-This guide walks through the standard native RoboDojo setup path: check the system requirements, install the codebase and dependencies, download assets, and update local asset paths.
+This guide walks through the standard native RoboDojo setup path: check the system requirements, install the codebase and dependencies, download assets and datasets, and update local asset paths.

 1. System requirements